-Have Questions about Qualifying for SSD & SSI?
+Have Questions About Qualifying for SSD & SSI?

 Our Sacramento Disability Lawyers Can Determine if You Are Eligible for Social Security Benefits

-When people come to our law offices at Smolich and Smolich, one of the first questions they often ask is "Am I eligible for social security benefits?"
+When people come to our law offices at Smolich and Smolich, one of the first questions they often ask is "Am I eligible for Social Security benefits?"
 We can answer these questions and, whether you are preparing to file an initial application or have already submitted one and have been denied, we can help you work towards obtaining the benefits you need.

 Our Sacramento Social Security Disability attorneys have the knowledge, experience, and resources to assist you from the initial application through the Administrative Law Judge (ALJ) hearing and Appeals Council.
 Contact Smolich and Smolich today to learn more.